SyedAkbarAhmad/AllSigTest/README.md

 For the purpose of demo I will use the Cars93 dataset from the MARS package.
 The Cars93 dataset describes data from 93 Cars on Sale in the USA in 1993.
 I am interested in finding the factors contributing towards the Price of a vehicle.

+First I will remove variables that won't contribute towards this analysis (Such as model name & manufacturer name):

+Cars93$Manufacturer <- NULL
+Cars93$Model  <- NULL
+Cars93$Make <- NULL

+Now, to run the package provide dataset name and the name of the variable we wish to the run the tests on:

+AllSigTest(Cars93,"Price")

 library(MARS)